Subject Area: Business

-Students will study basic book-keeping via the double entry accounting system leading into the preparation of income statements, balance sheets and budgets.
-Students will see how accounting information is used to assess the performance of firms but also consider other measures of performance besides profitability.
+Students will study basic bookkeeping via the double entry accounting system leading into the preparation of income statements, balance sheets and budgets.
+Students will see how accounting information is used to assess the performance of firms, but will also consider other measures of performance besides profitability.

 FIRST YEAR OF A LEVEL